Practice Policies & Patient Information

 If you have a suggestion, comment or complaint about the service you have received from the doctors, nurses or any of the other staff working in the Practice, then please let us know.

 We hope that most problems can be sorted out quickly at the time they arise and with the person concerned.
 If your problem cannot be sorted out this way and you wish to make a complaint, we would like you to let us know as soon as possible.
 The best way to raise a complaint is to write to the Practice Manager, who will then acknowledge your complaint and investigate what has happened.
+You can email the Practice Manager at bobicb.officecressexhc@nhs.net.
 Either the manager or the clinical lead, whoever is most appropriate to deal with the matter, will write to you with a full explanation within three weeks.

 Please contact reception for further information on our complaints procedure.